 The title was inspired by lyrics in a song by MaMuse (whose music I adore!) that came on while I was painting.
 It evolved from “sippin’ on sweet lemonade” into “sippin’ on sweet memories.”
 I even painted a table with lemonade cups and pitcher in an earlier layer as the painting was emerging.
 It feels almost like a collaboration with the singer/songwriters, which is something that will be explored further in upcoming course offerings as well.
 These lyrics strum my heartstrings!
 They were definitely singing my language. 😉

 “I am never alone wherever I am.
 The air itself supplies me with a century of love.
 When I breathe in, I am breathing in the laughter, tears, victories, passions, thoughts, memories, existence, joys, moments, and the hues of the sunlight on many tones of skin; I am breathing in the same air that was exhaled by many before me.
 The air that bore them life.” ― C. JoyBell C.

 I greet the creative process as a place to connect and catch my breath and invite you to take a deep breath with me.
 It always feels so good to take a deep breath… especially when no sinus issues from colds, crying or pollen!
 Ah….
-If you’d like to join me to greet the creative process as a place to catch your breath and explore the wonder, please sign-up for the newsletter to receive info and announcements when the new offerings are ready! 🙂 I’d love to hear if you have requests or input about what your ideal online creative course would include in the comments here.
-You can also use the code ‘loveliveson’ through June 21, 2017 to participate in “The Present” online Thrivival course as my gift to you.
-Learn more and join at thrivetrue.com/thepresent.
+If you’d like to join me to greet the creative process as a place to catch your breath and explore the wonder, please sign-up to receive early bird announcements & sweet specials when the new offerings are ready! 🙂 I’d love to hear if you have requests or input about what your ideal online creative course would include in the comments here.

 Thank you for spending this time with me.
 I am grateful to connect with you in this way and wish you beautiful blessings.